lindamood/lindamood.github.io/index.md

 <div class="work-highlight-description">
 <h3>American Chemical Society</h3>
-<p>Founded in 1876 and chartered by the U.S. Congress, the American Chemical Society is one of the world’s largest scientific organizations with membership of over 151,000 in 140 countries.
+<p>Founded in 1876 and chartered by the U.S. Congress, the American Chemical Society is one of the world’s largest scientific organizations, with membership of more than 151,000 in 140 countries.
 I was an art director in the society's web strategy and operations department from December 2006 to May 2008.
 In this role, I managed a team of designers responsible for the design and maintenance of organization's primary website, acs.org.</p>

 </div>